 "Tax Statements" means all disclosures required to be provided by the Internal Revenue Service.
 This includes, but is not limited to, 1099-MISC and 1099-INT.

 "Transaction" means any electronic banking transaction, including a deposit, withdrawal or bill payment initiated electronically.

 "Transfer" means any banking transaction, including deposits or withdrawals, that is initiated through an electronic terminal, telephone, computer, electronic check conversion, or magnetic tape for the purpose of ordering, instructing, or authorizing a debit or credit to your Account.

-“Username” means the code selected by you or assigned by DCECU to you or the person you designate as authorized for identification purposes in connection with the use of Services.
+"User Namer" means the code selected by you or assigned by DCECU to you or the person you designate as authorized for identification purposes in connection with the use of Services.

-"You,” “your” and “yours” refer to each member who has enrolled in DCECU’s Services.
+"You," "Your", and "Yours" refer to each member who has enrolled in DCECU’s Services.

-Cancellation and Reinstatement of the Services.
+CANCELLATION AND REINSTATEMENT OF ONLINE BANKING.
 You may discontinue use of any Service at any time by calling us at 989.835.7794 or 800.835.7794, stopping in to DCECU or sending us cancellation instructions in writing to

 Dow Chemical Employees’ Credit Union

 In order to reinstate Online Banking, you must contact us.